microsoft/BotBuilder-V3/specs/manifest/botframework-manifest.md

 `M4100`: Registries SHOULD accept `iconUrl` values of HTTPS scheme.

+### Authentication connections

+Some registars accept definitions for authentication providers that bots can use at runtime to collect sign-in and access consent from users.
+The configuration for this information is stored in the `authenticationConnections` field.
+The `authenticationConnections` field is an array of type [`authenticationConnection`](#Authentication-connection)

+## Action fields

+There is only one field in the actions section: [`actions`](#Actions).
+This field describes the capabilities that the bot advertises.

 ### Actions

 The `actions` field contains a list of actions the bot advertises it can accept.
 The `actions` field is an array of type ['action'](#Action).